← Return to list of services

 If you are experiencing a dental emergency in the Salt Lake City area, we are here to help.

-Many dental offices that treat emergencies charge extra fees for the convenience of being seen immediately.
-We DO NOT CHARGE EXTRA for emergency exams or treatment.
 If you are experiencing an after hours dental emergency call us first.
 Dr. Johansen’s cell number is on the answering machine.
 Give him a chance to help you find a way to save some money by avoiding one of the other offices that charge high fees for after hour visits.

 _____________________________________________________________________________